 “I’ve learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel.”

 Maya Angelou’s life lesson is something we have the pleasure of taking solace in, and it’s what inspired looking at emotional branding.
-She understood the power of emotion with an audience, and I’ve dug a little deeper in this article to further articulate the ways brands can use emotional branding to build deeper customer relationships.
-Ace Metrix research company has validated that stronger emotional connections to a brand also translated into stronger purchase intent.
+She understood the power of emotion with an audience.
+Ace Metrix research company has validated that stronger emotional connections to a brand also translated into more definite purchase intent.
 Emotional branding means profits.

-There are 8 basic emotions for emotional branding
+There are eight primary emotions for emotional branding.

-It seems that the subject of determining how many emotions there are was started way back in the 4th century B.C. by the philosopher Aristotle, and explored much later by Charles Darwin.
-Most recently psychologists have concluded that there are anywhere from four to eight basic emotions.
+The subject of determining how many emotions there are was started in the 4th century B.C. by the philosopher Aristotle.
+Then later by Charles Darwin.
+Most recently, psychologists have concluded that there are anywhere from four to eight basic emotions.

 In 1978 Dr. Paul Ekman, with the help of W. Friesen, developed the first and only comprehensive tool for objectively measuring facial movement – the Facial Action Coding System (FACS).
-Since then there have been over 70 others studies confirming the same set of results of seven universal facial expressions of emotions – anger, contempt, disgust, fear, joy, sadness, and surprise.
+Since then, there have been over 70 other studies confirming the same set of results of seven universal facial expressions of emotions – anger, contempt, disgust, fear, joy, sadness, and surprise.

-Psychologist Robert Plutchik developed the famous wheel of emotions which identifies eight basic emotions – joy, sadness, trust, disgust, fear, anger, surprise, and anticipation.
-His theory starts with these basic emotions then blossoms out to multiply variations creating a wide spectrum of emotions with opposing relationships.
+Psychologist Robert Plutchik developed the famous wheel of emotions, which identifies eight basic emotions – joy, sadness, trust, disgust, fear, anger, surprise, and anticipation.
+His theory starts with these basic emotions then blossoms out to multiply variations creating a broad spectrum of emotions with opposing relationships.

-Kendra Cherry author of Everything Psychology Book said, “The basic emotions, however many there really are, serve as the foundation for all the more complex and subtle emotions that make up the human experience.”
+Kendra Cherry, the author of Everything Psychology Book, said, “The basic emotions, however many there are, serve as the foundation for all the more complex and subtle emotions that make up the human experience.”
 There is some compelling evidence that shows consumers use emotions rather than information to evaluate brands.
-Emotions also create deeper and more visceral impressions that have impact on long-term memory.
+Emotions also create more profound and more visceral impressions that have an impact on long-term memory.

-Emotions are complex but for the purpose of building an emotional brand, we used Plutchik’s eight basic emotions.
+Emotions are complex, but to build an emotional brand, we used Plutchik’s eight basic emotions.

 Negative Brand Emotions

-Most companies try to stay clear of associating their brand to negative emotions.
-But some brands have been very successful in differentiating their emotional branding with the contentious emotions of disgust, sadness, anger and fear.
+Most companies try to stay clear of associating their brand with negative emotions.
+But some brands have been very successful in differentiating their emotional branding with the contentious feelings of disgust, sadness, anger and fear.

 Another brand that serves up a spoon of disgust is the famous Canadian cough medicine Buckley’s with the slogan “It tastes awful.
 And it works.”